 - shall be chaired by the Membership Secretary;

-- shall assist the Membership Secretary in all matters pertaining to membership and membership recruitment, including preparation of the membership Directory.
+- shall assist the Membership Secretary in all matters pertaining to membership and membership recruitment, including preparation of a membership Directory.

 c.
-The Nominating Committee (Article VIII, Section 1, Bylaws).
+The Nominating Committee (see Article 9, Section 1, By-Laws).

 e.
 The Business Advisory Committee: